irishryoon/GridPathLifting/README.md

 Grid cell simulation is adopted from *Gardner et al., 2022*.
 Grid cells are simulated in `grid_cell_simulation.py` using a continuous attractor network (CAN) model. `utils.py` contains helper functions from the original studies.

-*`Grid.py` is deprecated for an alternative simulation of grid cells.*

-### Place cell simulation (deprecated)

-In `place_cell_simulation.py`, the place cell simulation is implemented by generating firing rates based on randomized place fields.
-The activities are fitted with bivariate distribution based on the simulated trajectory, executed with `build_place_spike_train`.

 ### Persistent homology

 The persistence homology is computed in `persistence_homology.py`.
 For large data like grid cell spike trian, use `persistence_analysis` that computes with distance matrix.
 For direct computation of the trajectories, use `trajectory_persistence_analysis`.
 The persistent homology is computed with `ripser` package.